 For MDM discovery, a unified discovery rule must include at least one mediation policy for each network communication protocol that is used to manage the NE.
 When a mediation policy is present, at least one reachability policy must also be included.
-You can select a ping reachability policy, a policy for the mediation protocol, or both.
-For example, if you have selected gRPC and NETCONF for mediation, you can select any combination of ping, NETCONF or gRPC reachability policies.

-If the discovery rule will be used for classic discovery only, you can associate the classic discovery rule and leave the Select Protocols fields blank.
+If the discovery rule will be used for classic discovery only, you can associate the classic discovery rule and leave the Select Protocols and Select Reachability Policies fields blank.